-A thriving community is a healthy community - one that offers youth the chance to play, supports the civic spirit of sportsmanship, and embraces elders as coaches, mentors and allies.
-Local athletic fields make it happen.
+An active community is a healthy community.
+It is one that offers youth the chance to play, supports the civic spirit of sportsmanship and encourages members of the community to become active in children's lives as coaches, mentors, caretakers and allies.

-The goal of the Cubs Charities Diamond Project is to expand opportunities for children to play baseball, create or preserve green space in underserved neighborhoods and to foster a love of baseball.
-Through the Diamond Project, Cubs Charities provides funds to non-profit, neighborhood-based organizations to support capital improvement projects that improve the quality, safety and accessibility of local baseball fields or indoor training facilities with the technical assistance of Local Initiatives Support Corporation (LISC) Chicago.
+The goal of the Cubs Charities Diamond Project is to expand opportunities for children to play baseball and softball, create or preserve green space in underserved neighborhoods and to foster a love for the game.
+Through the Diamond Project, Cubs Charities provides funds and equipment to nonprofit, neighborhood-based organizations to support baseball and softball leagues and capital improvement projects that improve the quality, safety and accessibility of local baseball fields or indoor training facilities.

-Cubs Charities Diamond Project grant resources fall into the following categories:
+Cubs Charities Diamond Project grant resources support the following categories:

 For nonprofit, neighborhood-based organizations and schools in the Chicago area applying for a capital grant, an informational session will be held Tuesday, April 25, 2017, at 10 a.m.
 CDT at the Audi Club at Wrigley Field.
 Please email firstname.lastname@example.org if you wish to attend.

 The application process for grants is now open.
 For more information, contact email@example.com.